santaclarauniversity/santaclarauniversity.github.io/README.md

 ```

 Fabricator is designed to "restart" itself silently whenever a change is made to virtually anything (JavaScript, CSS, images).
 Adding, updating or otherwise altering Bower components will require a manual restart (just close and re-run the above command).
 Fonts can just be updated manually and a browser refresh should update.

+### TODO

+#### Content Types

+* Person Spotlight looks very messed up unless the size of the browser is small
+* Image Gallery next/prev button glyphicons don't show up until browser resized or area of buttons is clicked